krenalis/krenalis/doc/src/developers/file.md

 type RecordReader interface {

 	// Ack acknowledges the processing of the record with the given GID.
-	// err is the error occurred processing the record, if any.
 	Ack(gid int, err error)

 	// Columns returns the columns of the records as properties.
 	Columns() []types.Property

 	// Record returns the next record as a slice of any with its GID.
-	// It returns 0, nil, and io.EOF if there are no more records.
-	//
-	// After a record has been read and processed, the caller should call Ack
-	// to acknowledge the processing of the record.
 	Record(ctx context.Context) (gid int, record []any, err error) }
 ```